-Realizing it had been several years since I last spent time in Oregon I packed the Jeep, grabbed Jake dog, and drove south to enjoy a long Memorial Day weekend.
-I hastily threw together a “sort of plan” to drive a big 4-day 1,000 mile loop that would take me from Seattle to Silverton, southeast to Bend, west along the Rogue-Umpqua Scenic Byway all the way to the coast and then finally back north to Seattle.
+Realizing it had been several years since I last spent time in Oregon, in May 2015 I packed the Jeep, grabbed Jake dog, and drove south to enjoy a long Memorial Day weekend.
+I hastily threw together a “sort of plan” to drive a 4-day 1,000 mile loop that would take me from Seattle to Silverton, southeast to Bend, west along the Rogue-Umpqua Scenic Byway all the way to the coast and then finally back north to Seattle.
 Ideally I would have stretched this out to a week or more but if you don’t mind being on the move and want a scenic driving tour, read on for a great 4-day itinerary!

 Seattle to Silver Falls State Park